Simple, complete tree house plans

 Very easy to construct from easily available materials, with an emphasis on minimal wastage and the use of standard sizes.
 The design can also be expanded by duplicating the wall panels and mirroring the design around the front wall.

-These plans are for the platforms only, allowing you to add your own tree house on top.
+These plans are platforms only, allowing you to add your own tree house on top.
 Each platform can be used for a 8'x8' tree house, or you can divide up the space as you need — for example, you could have a 3' deck along the front and make the tree house 8'x5' to have both inside and outside spaces.

 The freestanding platform plan includes options for different configurations.
 You can build completely freestanding (using four posts), or with partial tree support (using either two or three posts).
 This allows you to build close to a tree, without completely relying on its strength for the full load of your tree house.
 The three post method allows you to incorporate smaller trees, and the freestanding option allows you to build next to valuable or unusually shaped trees.